hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 ---

 RESTful access is provided through any member of your cluster.
-So you can even put an HTTP load-balancer in front of your cluster members for load balancing and fault tolerance.
+You can even put an HTTP load-balancer in front of your cluster members for load balancing and fault tolerance.

 ![image](images/NoteSmall.jpg) ***NOTE***: *You need to handle the failures on REST polls as there is no transactional guarantee.*